vbrilon/Live-tracks-guide/docs/getting-started.md

 # Getting Started (Ableton Live + Ableset)

-This guide assumes no prior experience with Ableton Live or Ableset.
-It walks you from an empty project to a basic show you can control from an iPad.
+Summary: First‑time setup for Ableton + Ableset to build a basic show, with iPad remote and optional MIDI Out track.

 ## Part A — Ableton Live: Your First Live Set

 1) Install and launch
 - Install Ableton Live on your Mac and open it.
-- If prompted for audio, skip for now; we’ll set it in Preferences.
+- If prompted for audio, skip for now; set it in Preferences.

 2) Configure audio
 - Open Preferences → Audio.